wasifzaman182/-Pattern-Oriented-Software-Architecture/README.md

 # -Pattern-Oriented-Software-Architecture
-This repo will covers patterns and usage of patterns in software architectures
+This repo will cover patterns and usage of patterns in software architectures

+# Strategy Pattern